mdw-tools/gitreview/README.md

     cd gitreview
     make install

-The above 'make install' runs 'go install' which installs executables "in the directory named by the GOBIN environment variable, which defaults to $GOPATH/bin or $HOME/go/bin if the GOPATH environment variable is not set."
+The above `make install` runs `go install` which installs executables "in the directory named by the `GOBIN` environment variable, which defaults to `$GOPATH/bin` or `$HOME/go/bin` if the `GOPATH` environment variable is not set."

 See the Makefile for other helpful targets/operations.

 ## Usage Description

-After installation, the 'gitreview' executable, when invoked, will commence running 'git fetch' for all repositories it finds based on what is provided to the -roots flag.
+After installation, the `gitreview` executable, when invoked, will commence running `git fetch` for all repositories it finds based on what is provided to the `-roots` flag.
 It uses a fan-out strategy to fetch multiple repositories concurrently.

 As repositories are scanned a brief summary of the status of each is emitted.
 After scanning all repositories a report of which repositories require a review.
-The 'gitreview' program will then halt, waiting for the user to press <ENTER>.
+The `gitreview` program will then halt, waiting for the user to press `<ENTER>`.

-Upon receiving <ENTER>, 'gitreview' will invoke the git GUI program specified by the -gui flag for each of the repositories previously listed.
-At this point the 'gitreview' tool's execution is concluded.
+Upon receiving `<ENTER>`, `gitreview` will invoke the git GUI program specified by the `-gui` flag for each of the repositories previously listed.
+At this point the `gitreview` tool's execution is concluded.

 All that remains is for the user to review each opened repository in the git GUI.
-It is the user's responsibility to review each new tag, branch, and commit as well as to run 'git pull' as desired to fully synchronize the local repository with the remote.
+It is the user's responsibility to review each new tag, branch, and commit as well as to run `git pull` as desired to fully synchronize the local repository with the remote.

 ## Pre-repository Settings